The Last of the Mohicans (1992 film): Reception

 On review aggregation website Rotten Tomatoes, the film has a rating of 88% based on reviews from 127 critics, with an average rating of 7.7/10.
 The site's consensus states, "The Last of the Mohicans is a breathless romantic adventure that plays loose with James Fenimore Cooper's novel – and comes out with a richer action movie for it."
 On Metacritic, the film holds a weighted average score of 76 out of 100 based on 18 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 The Last of the Mohicans opened with critics praising the film for its cinematography and music.
 Critic Roger Ebert of the Chicago Sun-Times gave the film three stars and called it "quite an improvement on Cooper's all but unreadable book, and a worthy successor to the Randolph Scott version", going on to say, "The Last of the Mohicans is not as authentic and uncompromised as it claims to be – more of a matinee fantasy than it wants to admit – but it is probably more entertaining as a result."

 Desson Howe of The Washington Post classified the film as "glam-opera" and "the MTV version of gothic romance".
 Rita Kempley of the Post recognized the "heavy drama", writing that the film "sets new standards when it comes to pent-up passion", but commented positively on the "spectacular scenery".

+Historical accuracy

+The Last of the Mohicans achieves exceptional material accuracy through its highly realistic depiction of the Siege of Fort William Henry and authentic 18th-century regional accents.
+However, because it adapts James Fenimore Cooper's novel The Last of the Mohicans rather than historical records, its core plotlines and primary characters (like Hawkeye and Magua) are entirely fictional.
+Some other historical inaccuracies in the movie include inaccurately framing the Mohican people as an extinct nation, and heavily distorting the aftermath of the fort's tragic massacre and falsely showing French General Montcalm approving the ambush and staging the brutal execution of British Colonel Munro, who historically survived the conflict entirely.